Middelburg Bastion, Melaka

 The reconstruction, however, was not without controversy.
 Some of the local historians argued that the replica is much smaller than the original.
 Nonetheless, restored completely with its cannons, the Middleburg Bastion offers an excellent glimpse into what the fortress would have looked like in the 17th century.
 It is open to visitors all year round; the admission is free.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Melaka.
-Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from iTunes App Store or Google Play.
+Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from iTunes App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.

 Middelburg Bastion on Map